picme-gallery/picme-gallery-old.github.io/docs/ground-rules.md

 * What practices do intend to use for resolution of conflicts?
 > First, we will sit-down and have a short meeting to communicate what the conflict is.
 Then we will work to resolve the issue quickly as a team.
 More specifically, if conflicts continue then they will be resolved democratically via a required majority ⅔ vote to proceed.

+*Management of Branches and Merging
+>We will manage all of our project branches by working on our own individual branches for different features that we will be working on.
+From there, we will get together before merging  to the master and confirm that the branch we will be merging from is working properly.